Adroiti/docs-for-code-review-tools/Pylint-bare-except.md

 Used when an except clause doesn't specify exceptions type to catch.

 Catching exceptions should be as precise as possible.
-Using a catch-all `Exception` instance defeats the purpose of knowing the type of error that occured, and prohibits the use of tailored responses.
-By not specifiycing an exception type, you might also loose information about the error itself.
+Using a catch-all `Exception` instance defeats the purpose of knowing the type of error that occurred, and prohibits the use of tailored responses.
+By not specifying an exception type, you might also loose information about the error itself.

 Example of **incorrect** code: